tasitlabs/privacy/index.md

 ##### Right to rectification

 You have the right to have any inaccurate personal information about you rectified and to have any incomplete personal information about you completed.
 You may also request that we restrict the processing of that information.
 The accuracy of your information is important to us.
-If you do not want us to use your Personal Information in the manner set out in this Privacy Policy, or need to advise us of any changes to your personal information, or would like any more information about the way in which we collect and use your Personal Information, please contact us at the above details.
+If you do not want us to use your Personal Information in the manner set out in this Privacy Policy, or need to advise us of any changes to your personal information, or would like any more information about the way in which we collect and use your Personal Information, please contact us using the below contact information.

 ##### Right to erasure (right to be ‘forgotten’)